 Learn more about how age affects the risk of breast cancer.

 Mammography can come with some risks.
-However, the recommendations on when and how often a person should undergo screening take these risks into consideration.
+However, the

 Regular testing means repeated exposure to low levels of radiation, which may increase the risk of cancer slightly.